Bam4d/bam4d.github.io/static/media/aboutme.306bf7bd.md

 This blog exists as a way of me communicating my ideas and random thoughts about things I find interesting in the world of technology.
 I think it should also help me to think though my ideas and experiments better.
 When you can explain a solution to a wide audience it helps you to understand the underlying problem and validate your solutions.

-All my blog posts should have a disqus comment board at the bottom of the page, so feel free to add comments or questions, and of course point out any mistakes.
+All my blog posts should have a Disqus comment board at the bottom of the page, so feel free to add comments or questions, and of course point out any mistakes.

 ## Here's a couple of things I'm interested in
 ### Machine Learning